Glomerular filtration rate: Cystatin C

 Problems with creatinine (varying muscle mass, recent meat ingestion (much less dependent on the diet than urea), etc.) have led to evaluation of alternative agents for estimation of GFR.
 One of these is cystatin C, a ubiquitous protein secreted by most cells in the body (it is an inhibitor of cysteine protease).

 Cystatin C is freely filtered at the glomerulus.
 After filtration, Cystatin C is reabsorbed and catabolized by the tubular epithelial cells, with only small amounts excreted in the urine.
 Cystatin C levels are therefore measured not in the urine, but in the bloodstream.

 Equations have been developed linking estimated GFR to serum cystatin C levels.
-Most recently, some proposed equations have combined (sex, age and race) adjusted cystatin C and creatinine.
-The most accurate is (sex, age and race) adjusted cystatin C, followed by (sex, age and race) adjusted creatinine and then cystatine C alone in slightly different with adjusted creatinine.
+Most recently, some proposed equations have combined sex, age, adjusted cystatin C and creatinine.
+In 2022, the National Kidney Foundation (NKF) and American Society of Nephrology (ASN)'s Joint Task Force on Reassessing the Inclusion of Race in Diagnosing Kidney Diseases recommended national efforts to facilitate increased, routine, and timely use of cystatin C. They noted that cystatin C would be useful particularly to confirm estimated GFR in adults who are at risk for or have chronic kidney disease.
+They suggested that combining filtration markers (creatinine and cystatin C) is more accurate and would support better clinical decisions than either marker alone.